-Then, for each variant, DEAR searches for DEAR product using the Amazon variant ID.
+Then, for each variant, DEAR searches for a DEAR product using the Amazon variant ID.

-If not found, DEAR then searches for DEAR product by Amazon product (or variant) SKU.
+If not found, DEAR then searches for a DEAR product by Amazon product (or variant) SKU.

 During product download, DEAR automatically creates product categories and product brands for all product types in Amazon.

-If a product price in the Catalogue is important for the user, they MUST use a different Price tier for each Amazon marketplace, otherwise, the price will be overwritten with the last price in the marketplace currency.
+If a product price in the Catalog is important for the user, they MUST use a different Price tier for each Amazon marketplace; otherwise, the price will be overwritten with the last price in the marketplace currency.

 Data mapping for products between DEAR and Amazon is as follows:

-SellerSKU if defined, otherwise ASIN or ISBN (for books) used instead
+SellerSKU if defined, otherwise ASIN or ISBN (for books) is used instead

 First category from a hierarchy